What is Data Mapping?

 Data Mapping is About Resolving Potential Issues

-For example, it may be that your source data has a text field and your target date repository uses an enumerated list.
-Without analyzing the data and providing logic for mapping the text values to the allowable list values (or initiating appropriate data clean-up efforts), you are likely to experience unexpected errors during the system migration.
+For example, it might be that the source data has a text field and your target data repository uses an enumerated list.
+Without analyzing the data and providing some logic for how to map those text values to the values in that enumerated list or the list of potential allowable values, or doing some sort of data cleanup before that happens, you’re likely to experience a lot of errors in the system migration.

 Sign up for weekly updates and access to the FREE Quick Start to Success workshop: